 Dr. William E. Morton, a professor of occupational and environmental medicine at Oregon Health Sciences University, who ran a clinic for ‘puzzling illnesses,’ discovered many of these correlations in the 1990s.
 As Firstenberg writes, Morton widened the understanding of porphyria as not only sensitivity to sulfa drugs, as was the common understanding during a purer time, but sensitivity to a growing world of toxins.
 The post-war petroleum chemical revolution introduced 1000s of synthetic chemicals into everyday life, and perhaps 1000s more triggers for chemical sensitivities.
 Morton believed porphyria had become more common, with perhaps up to 10% of the population being affected.
 Though for most it would take the form of a chronic disease with mild systems.

 But Firstenberg does go on to implicate electricity as being the cause for a whole host of what we tend to assume are life-style related illnesses, such as diabetes and heart disease.
 These were practically non-existent in the days before electrification.
-One can see such co-relations spelled out in epidemiologist Samuel Milham’s work, as well as in Arthur Firstenberg’s charts in the Invisible Rainbow, co-relating coronary mortality with a state’s level of electrification.
-This would make sense as these are problems to do with metabolism, and strangely, these are also the co-morbidities that we are told puts us at much greater risk with Covid-19.
+One can see such co-relations spelled out in epidemiologist Samuel Milham’s work, as well as in Arthur Firstenberg’s charts in Chapters 11 and 12, Irritable Heart and The Transformation of Diabetes.
+It would make sense, as these are problems to do with metabolism, and strangely, these are also the co-morbidities that we are told puts us at much greater risk with Covid-19.

 Because of all these inter-relationships and what appear to be exogenous factors, many ES and MCS sufferers criticize the use of the word ‘sensitivity’ in describing something they consider would be more accurately termed, ‘poisoning.’
 As his practice focused on occupational hazards, it would seem that Dr. Morton would have agreed.
 If that is the case, then porphyria must likewise be, more often than not, due to poisoning.
 And if there is a relationship between Covid 19 and porphyria—as some are investigating—then methods of detox must be looked into.